inkontoasty/tktimer/README.md

 - draw scramble (actually good feature)
 - database using sqlite (totally very effecient code using it) (with one click copy times)
 - summary list/average calculation
-- load from cstimer (but not export cuz u wont need it) (breaks bottom bar until you do another solve idk why)
+- load from cstimer export to file (but not export cuz u wont need it)

 ## Use it
 1. Install python 3, using your package manager or at python.org